usnistgov/HTGS/doxygen/Tutorial1.md

 };
 ~~~~~~~~~~~~~~~~~

-### Notes {#data-notes}
+### Notes {#tut1-data-notes}

-- IData can contain multiple input data being sent to an ITask
+- htgs::IData can hold any number of input parameters being sent to a htgs::ITask
 - Assuming USE_PRIORITY_QUEUE directive is defined
-    + Uses order constructor for IData, which will provide an ordering based on the lowest value first.
+    + Uses order constructor for htgs::IData::IData(size_t order), which will provide an ordering based on the lowest value first.
-    + The ordering can be customized if the [IData::compare](@ref htgs::IData::compare) function is overriden
+    + The ordering can be customized if the htgs::IData::compare function is overriden

 Example altering the order of data to highest value first (USE_PRIORITY_QUEUE directive to enable priority):
 ~~~~~~~~~~~~{.c}